The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 What to do if you're trying to stop a forced marriage in Scotland or overseas, or if you need help leaving a marriage you've been forced into.

-Information on how the UK's possible exit from the European Union (Brexit) may affect forestry in Scotland and the importing or exporting of wood.
+Information on how the UK's exit from the European Union (Brexit) may affect forestry in Scotland and the importing or exporting of wood.

 Find out if your child can get free school transport from your local council.